alexforencich/cocotbext-eth/README.md

     )

 Once the clock is instantiated, it will generate a continuous stream of monotonically increasing PTP timestamps on every clock edge.

+All APIs that handle fractional values use the `Decimal` type for maximum precision, as the combination of timestamp range and resolution is usually too much for normal floating point numbers to handle without significant loss of precision.

 #### Signals